grillo/grillo-docs/docs/how-to/redirect_data.md

 ---

 # Redirect Data Flow
 You can redirect the data flow and stream all data to your own system.
-This is done by starting a Seedlink Server that offers Grillo Sensor data in real time.
+This is done by starting a SeedLink Server that offers Grillo Sensor data in real time.

 ```mermaid
 flowchart TB